mish-mash-style/mishmash/README.md

         * _reset
     * ui
         * groups
-            * Groups are a collection of modules
+            * A group is a collection of modules
         * _fonts
         * _layout
         * _grid